AlexanderOlleroma/Dig_eg_gaz/README.md

 09-28
 Scanning and Stitching is 100% complete!
 Now time to hunker down and ocr my eyes into a jelly.
 Looking to meet the deliverable deadline on Oct.3.

+09-29
+OCR is done for Pg 3's for the assigned week.
+Now uploaded.